-- A teaching narrative that includes a teaching philosophy, reflection on development of one's own teaching, and self-assessment of his/her teaching - Evidence of high quality teaching - Evidence of high quality advising and mentoring - List of courses taught per year, including syllabi with student learning outcomes - Minimum of one written evaluation of teaching from the Chairperson
+- A teaching narrative that includes a teaching philosophy, reflection on development of one's own teaching, and self-assessment of his/her teaching - Evidence of high quality teaching via discipline-specific student course evaluations, peer review, student learning, and other documentation - Evidence of high quality advising, mentoring and/or internship supervision - List of courses taught per year, including syllabi with student learning outcomes - Minimum of one written evaluation of teaching from the Chairperson

-Student evaluations that are consistent with CBA guidelines and approved by school faculty members are recommended to demonstrate teaching effectiveness.
+Student evaluations that are consistent with CBA guidelines and approved by school faculty members with each of the three disciplines are recommended to demonstrate teaching effectiveness.
 Student anonymity shall be protected in the review process.